-Why Mobile Apps Will Continue to Win?
+Why does Mobile Apps Will continue to Win Big?

 Some tech pundits have been predicting the decline of mobile apps usage, but the trend and increasing share of smartphone apps have proved them wrong.
-High engagement os users with smartphone apps is just another confirmation that the apps economy, despite its array of issues, is in vigorous health.
+High engagement OS users with smartphone apps are just another confirmation that the apps economy, despite its array of issues, is in vigorous health.
 Both the Apple App Store and Google Play Store is expected to continue to grow.
 It is estimated that the App Store will have over five million apps by 2020, according to marketing intelligence company Sensor Tower.

-Adam Lella wrote “In the near term smartphone apps are likely to grow their share of digital beyond the 50% mark, but desktop and tablets will maintain critical roles in consumers’ online consumption for the foreseeable future.”
+Adam Lella wrote, “In the near term smartphone apps are likely to grow their share of digital beyond the 50% mark, but desktop and tablets will maintain critical roles in consumers’ online consumption for the foreseeable future.”
 Another recent survey, State of the Mobile Industry 2016, conducted by Open Mobile Media of 700 mobile experts revealed a spirited attitude as to the continued growth of the apps economy.
 Mobile payments, mobile streaming and the smart home all scored highly in the Open Mobile survey, with customer engagement deemed to be the key factor.